 This tells Google to always use http://yoursite.com/sale in the search engine results page.
 Making this change will make sure that any parameter you add to your URLs (UTM or not) won’t affect how your website is shown in search results.

 Let me tell you an example of why it’s such a bad idea.
 Let’s say you published a new blog post, An Awesome Way To Do Something Awesome.
 You shared it on Twitter.
 One of your followers clicks on the link and arrives at www.yoursite.com/blog/awesome-post.
 When they are done reading, they want to go to your home page.
 They click on a link that takes them to http://www.yoursite.com/?utm_source=blog.
 You just lost the information that the user came from Twitter.
 Your analytics report will say that the visitor came from the blog and not from Twitter.

-Instead of using UTM parameters for internal linking, you should rather use UTM in your analytics tool such as Google Analytics to track your visitor’s activities.
+Instead of using UTM parameters for internal linking, use UTM in your analytics tool such as Google Analytics to track your visitor’s activities.
 It most likely has some report/tool that lets you get this information.
 Use that for internal tracking. e.g. Google Analytics provides event tracking for user actions.

 Yes and no.